In this article, I will be answering one of the most common questions I get about OMAD, which is how much protein should you eat.

 On the other hand, if you want to maximize muscle protein synthesis to build muscle, your goal is to deliver 20-30g of fast-digesting proteins every 3-4 hours for a maximal anabolic response.
 Anything more than that won’t make any difference in muscle protein synthesis (source).

 An example of fast digestive proteins is whey protein (protein powder).
+My favorite protein powder is from the company Optimum Nutrition available on Amazon.
+Details here.

 Muscle Protein Synthesis On OMAD